 The holiday deals have already started.
 That means holiday spending is already underway.

 And shoppers are feeling especially giving this season.
-Consumers plan to spend just over $1,000 during the holidays, up 4.1 percent from the $967 they said they’d spend last year, according to the National Retail Federation’s annual survey.
+Consumers plan to spend $1,048 during the holidays, up 4% from the $1,007 they said they’d spend last year, according to the National Retail Federation’s annual survey.

-Jenna Veach, operations assistant at Dupaco Community Credit Union’s Pennsylvania Avenue branch in Dubuque, Iowa, loves to shop.
+Jenna Veach, operations assistant at Dupaco’s Pennsylvania Avenue branch in Dubuque, Iowa, loves to shop.
 She especially loves to shop local to support her community.

 We asked Veach to offer a few ways to help you get the most out of your holiday spending this season.
 Here’s what she said: